arduino-libraries/LiquidCrystal/docs/api.md

 cols: the number of columns that the display has

 rows: the number of rows that the display has

+charsize: the number of dots that the display has, the usual LCD_5x8DOTS or LCD_5x10DOTS

 ### `clear()`